-How they could improve the post-click experience
+How they could improve the post-click landing page

-One obvious way to improve the Consumer Reports example would be to add sample reviews to the landing page so they stay true to the ad promise without requiring people to subscribe.
+One obvious way to improve the Consumer Reports example would be to add sample reviews to the post-click landing page so they stay true to the ad promise without requiring people to subscribe.

 Another way is to update the ad copy, “Get expert reviews of top digital cameras with your subscription.”
 This sets the expectation that once people click, they should expect to pay for access.
 It would also save Consumer Reports money because prospects expecting free content wouldn’t click anymore.

 Visitors should never land on your page and wonder, “Where am I supposed to look?”
 There should always be intentional visual hierarchy, so you can draw your visitors’ eyes to marketing messages that are central to driving conversions (your value proposition, product or service benefits, CTA, etc.).